What animal cognition research teaches us about AI

 The paper says researchers recognize interrogation is an ongoing process, not really captured by the idea of an experimental intervention with a control group.
 They recognize they need to continue to generate alternative hypotheses and a series of questions for the animal on the basis of these hypotheses to find out the truth.

-Establish robustness to variation in stimuli
+2. Establish robustness to variation in stimuli

 Rigorous experimentation requires the careful selection of experimental stimuli on the basis of which experimental and control groups are distinguished and explicit research result claims can confidently be made.
 But the expansive claims researchers wish to make often extrapolate way beyond the data they have, and are only analogically related to the findings of the experiments they ran with those carefully distinguished experimental stimuli.

 No, that’s true perhaps, but not the point the paper is making.
-It’s saying because cognition can be conceived as different phenomena occurring over a range from the concrete to the abstract, results found with any one set of stimuli need to be duplicated with different sets to establish animals have domain-general concepts like numerosity, search strategies and world models.
+It’s saying because cognition can be conceived as different phenomena occurring over a range from the concrete to the abstract, results found with any one set of stimuli need to be duplicated with different sets to establish animals have abstract, domain-general concepts like numerosity, search strategies and world models.

 So if the response of LLM to variations in stimuli is drastically different, it could indicate over-reliance on stimuli seen before.
 If there is true domain-generality across many stimulus types, it could indicate an LLM has an effective world model.

-Analyze failure types, moving beyond success/failure dichotomy
+3. Analyze failure types, moving beyond success/failure dichotomy

 Surprising failures to replicate or extend findings are more informative than expected success to do so.
 And the high moral and financial cost of running experiments on animals means studies must aim to use all the information captured by their experiments.